Guozht/miniXml/README.md

 # Compiling the Library

-To compile and install this library, first run `./baselib.sh` and then `sudo ./install.sh`.
+To compile and install this library, first run `make` and then `sudo ./install.sh`.

 # Compiling Against the Library